Pacov

 Pacov (/cs/; Patzau) is a town in Pelhřimov District in the Vysočina Region of the Czech Republic.
-It has about 4,700 inhabitants.
+It has about 4,800 inhabitants.
+The town is located in the Křemešník Highlands, near the Trnava River.

+Pacov was probably founded in the late 13th century.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Pacov consists of six municipal parts (in brackets population according to the 2021 census):